koordinator-sh/website/docs/user-manuals/device-scheduling-gpu-share-with-hami.md

 ## Use GPU Share With HAMi

-1. Create a Pod to apply for a GPU card with 50% computing power and 50% video memory, and specify the need for hami-core isolation through the Pod Label koordinator.sh/gpu-isolation-provider
+1. Create a Pod to apply for a GPU card with 50% computing power and 50% gpu memory, and specify the need for hami-core isolation through the Pod Label koordinator.sh/gpu-isolation-provider

 ```yaml
 apiVersion: v1